 Currency/ Foreign currency exchange: Nepali Rupee notes come in Rs.
 1, 2, 5, 10, 20, 25, 50, 100, 500, 1000 denominations.
 Coins come in Rs.
 1, 2, 5 and 10 denominations.

-You can exchange your currency in to Nepalese rupees at the counter in airport.
+You can exchange your currency into Nepalese rupees at the counter in the airport.
 You have various options to exchange currency through banks and other authorized foreign exchange counters in Nepal.
-You can browse Nepal Rastra Bank, the central bank of Nepal’s website for the reference of exchange rate.
+You can browse Nepal Rastra Bank, the central bank of Nepal’s website for the reference of the exchange rate.

 GDP: Nepal’s gross domestic product (GDP) for 2016 was estimated at over $21.4 billion.